Kong/kong/README.md

     This request should succeed, and `Set-Cookie` response header will not appear until renewal period.

-## Description

-Kong Session plugin can be used to manage browser sessions for APIs proxied through the [Kong] API Gateway.
-It provides configuration and management for session data storage, encyption, renewal, expiry, and sending browser cookies 🍪.

-> For more information on security, configs, and underlying session mechanism, check out [lua-resty-session] docs.

 ## Defaults

 By default, Kong Session plugin favors security using a `Secure`, `HTTPOnly`,